LLaVA-MORE: A Comparative Study of LLMs and Visual Backbones for Enhanced Visual Instruction Tuning: Overall Architecture

 \section{Overall Architecture}

-Following the standard LLaVA architecture, a typical MLLM consists of three fundamental components: a large language model backbone for user interaction and generating text, one or more visual encoders to process visual input and extract features, and at least one vision-to-language adapter to bridge the gap between visual and textual modalities~\cite{caffagni2024r}.
-The visual encoder provides essential visual features to the LLM, with CLIP-based architectures~\cite{radford2021learning, wortsman2022robust} being the most commonly used.
-In this setup, the visual encoder is typically pre-trained and kept frozen for the entire training of the MLLM architecture.
+Following the LLaVA architecture, a typical MLLM consists of three fundamental components: a large language model backbone for user interaction and generating text, one or more visual encoders to process visual input and extract features, and at least one vision-to-language adapter to bridge the gap between visual and textual modalities~\cite{caffagni2024r}.
+The visual encoder provides essential global visual features to the LLM, with CLIP-based architectures~\cite{radford2021learning, wortsman2022robust} being the most commonly used.
+In this setup, the visual encoder is typically pre-trained on another task and kept frozen for the entire training of the MLLM.

-In this paper, we proposed \ours, a new family of models that extend the standard LLaVA architecture by combining the visual encoder with various LLMs, ranging from small- to medium-scale models.
+In this paper, we propose \ours, a new family of models that extend the standard LLaVA architecture by combining the visual encoder with various LLMs, ranging from small- to medium-scale models.
 As small-scale models, we utilize Gemma-2 2B~\cite{team2024gemma} and Phi-4-Mini~\cite{abdin2024phi} (with 3.8B parameters), both designed for strong reasoning scalability, effectively challenging larger models.
 For medium-scale models, we select the variant of Gemma-2~\cite{team2024gemma} with 9B parameters alongside two recent architectures: the original LLaMA-3.1~\cite{grattafiori2024llama} LLM with 8B parameters and its distilled DeepSeek-R1 version~\cite{guo2025deepseek} (\ie, DeepSeek-R1-Distill-LLaMA-8B).
-For each LLM category, we assess the impact of varying the visual backbone, aiming to identify the optimal configuration.
-Specifically, our study compares the standard CLIP ViT-L/14 employed in the original LLaVA-1.5 model~\cite{liu2024improved} with two variants of DINOv2 with and without registers~\cite{oquab2024dinov2, darcetvision}, known for their strong, semantically rich features, as well as SigLIP~\cite{zhai2023sigmoid} and its more advanced successor, SigLIP2~\cite{tschannen2025siglip}.
+For each LLM category, we assess the impact of varying the visual backbone, with the aim to identify the optimal configuration.
+Specifically, our study compares the standard CLIP ViT-L/14 encoder employed in the LLaVA-1.5 model~\cite{liu2024improved} with two variants of DINOv2 differentiated by the presence or the absence of visual register tokens~\cite{oquab2024dinov2, darcetvision}, known for their strong, semantically rich visual features, as well as SigLIP~\cite{zhai2023sigmoid} and its more advanced successor, SigLIP2~\cite{tschannen2025siglip}.

 To train our models, we follow the two-stage training paradigm commonly used in the literature.
 However, our approach stands out by applying a consistent training and evaluation strategy across all models, ensuring fairness in comparisons.
 In the first stage, only the vision-to-language adapter is optimized to align the image features with the text embedding space.
 In the second stage, visual instruction-following training is conducted to enhance multimodal conversational capabilities.
 During this phase, the parameters of both the multimodal adapter and the LLM are updated.
 An overview of the overall architecture and the two-stage training process is shown in Fig.~\ref{fig:model}.